shri11081999/2023-IEEE-Conference-PCEMS/README.md

 * **Data Augmentation**: Significantly improved the performance of all models.

-## Contact

-For any questions or issues, please contact dixitshriniket976@gmail.com.

-## Acknowledgements

-We would like to express our gratitude to the participants of the PCEMS 2023 conference for their valuable feedback, and to the School of Agricultural Sciences for their assistance in providing the dataset used in this research.

-## Future-Work

-* **Expand Dataset** : Collect and label more data to improve model generalization.

-* **Cross-Crop Application** : Adapt the model to detect diseases in other crops such as rice and maize.

-* **Explainability**: Incorporate techniques to explain model predictions to increase trust in AI-driven diagnosis.
 ## Conference Presentation

 **Conference** : 2nd International Conference on the Paradigm Shifts in Communication, Embedded Systems, Machine Learning, and Signal Processing (PCEMS 2023)